axone-protocol/docs/docs/nodes/installation.md

 :::tip

-_Build once, deploy anywhere_
-The docker image is a multi-arch build supporting both `amd64` and `arm64`.
+_Build once, deploy anywhere_: The docker image is a multi-arch build supporting both `amd64` and `arm64`.

 :::